Undistraction/gitbook/functions.md

 ### Function Expression

 A function expression is an anonymous function created with a literal that can be used where an expression is permissible.
-They are always either part of another statement or as an argument.
+They are always either part of another statement, an argument or a return value.

 ```
 function() {}